Feature #5490

 Unfortunately, having subtasks overruling parent tasks makes the subtask feature essentially useless for us.
 Even a bit risky, in fact.
 Evidently, several other Redmine users are of similar opinion, so if the aim is to make Redmine as useful as possible to as many people as possible, I think at least a setting for this should be considered.

-Updated by K. Scott Tripp about 12 years ago
+Updated by K. Scott Tripp over 12 years ago

 +1